Shahba Mall

 Shahba Mall (شهباء مول) is a defunct shopping mall in Aleppo, Syria, and was the largest shopping mall in Syria prior to its destruction during the Syrian civil war.
-Located in northern Aleppo, the mall consists of 125000 m2 area of building that consists of fashion stores, boutiques, electronics stores, supermarket, restaurants, cafes, an indoor amusement park, a carting circuit, cinema and a four-star hotel with 250 guestrooms.
+Located in northern Aleppo, the mall consisted of 125000 m2 area of building that consists of fashion stores, boutiques, electronics stores, supermarket, restaurants, cafes, an indoor amusement park, a carting circuit, cinema and a four-star hotel with 250 guestrooms.
 The main anchors inside this mall were Carrefour and Virgin Megastores.

 The mall was permanently closed when the mall was damaged during the Syrian civil war on October 16, 2014.

 History

 Pre-Syrian civil war era

 Shahba Mall was one of the first project which was developed by Syrian Jordanian Company for Tourism and Real Estate Investment (SJC) and had opened in the final quarter of 2009.
 This project had included a 4-star hotel with 250 rooms, a seven-storey shopping mall, eight screen cinema, a business center, and 36 restaurants and cafes.
 The mall was located in northern Aleppo which is close to motorway that links to Gaziantep, Turkey.
 The construction of this mall had cost around US $ 70 million and was the largest shopping mall in Syria.
 Both Carrefour and Virgin Megastores were to be anchors inside the mall.